Minnesota Cooking: Sweet Cookies Filled With a Cooked Date Filling

 - 1 cup water

-- whatever your pre-made cookie mix calls for (mine was one egg and a 1/2 cup of butter)
+- Whatever your pre-made cookie mix calls for (mine was one egg and a 1/2 cup of butter)

-Instructions for Making the Filing
+Instructions for Making the Filling

 - Step One: According to most of the recipes I have researched, you must mix your cup of dates with a cup of brown sugar and a cup of water.
 The mixture is placed in a 2 quart sauce pan, heated to boiling for 10 minutes.
 Once cooked, you just set aside to cool.
 As it cools, it thickens up.